AdobeDocs/experience-manager-64.fr-FR/help/assets/config-dynamic.md

 **Pour installer Feature Pack 12445**:

-1. Accédez à Distribution [de](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) logiciels et téléchargez `cq-6.3.0-featurepack-12445`.
+1. Navigate to [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) and download `cq-6.3.0-featurepack-12445`.

    See [How to work with packages](/help/sites-administering/package-manager.md) for more information on using packages in [!DNL Adobe Experience Manager].